PelmeenidHapukoorega/Solutions-Architect/modules/Module2-VM/labnotes.md

 3. With that we created a resource group named MinuVirtukas (see 1.png)

 Task 2: Create a Linux virtual machine
-1. From the cloud shell we run the command "az vm create" command to create Linux VM
+1. From the cloud shell we run the command "az vm create" command to create Linux VM:

 az vm create